 To provide a safe and secure learning and teaching environment for students and staff by establishing processes to monitor and manage visitors to Frankston Special Developmental School (FSDS).

 FSDS values and actively encourages visitors to our school.
 At the same time, we recognise our duty of care to ensure a safe environment for our students and staff, and we recognise our responsibility to protect and preserve our resources against theft, vandalism and misuse.

-- The school recognises that parental/carer involvement in the school and the community is important to young people’s development and learning.
+- The school recognises that family involvement in the school and the community is important to young people’s development and learning.

 - Community groups and agencies, business and philanthropic organisations have a strong interest in improving outcomes for young people and helping them achieve academic excellence